Crochet Snowflake Kos

 Add your personal touch and make the holidays more special.
 Crochet these snowflakes and use them as ornaments for the christmas tree or as pretty window decorations or give them as gifts to friends and family.

 To make this snowflake, I used cotton thread size 8 and a 2 mm crochet hook.
 Its final size is 8 cm (about 3 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 If you want to stiffen your snowflakes you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.

-Ch 6, join with sl st to form ring.
+Ch 6, join with sl st to form a ring.

 - Round 1: Ch 3 (counts as dc), 2 dc, ch 4, (3 dc, ch 4) 5 times, join with sl st in 3rd ch of first ch3.